io-gui/io/docs/elements-core.md

 ## &lt;io-ladder&gt;

-Interactive number ladder enables fine tuning of number values by dragging ladder steps horizontally.
-Dragging to the left/right decreases/increases the value by chosen increments.
+Interactive number ladder for number values.
+Drag steps horizontally to decrease/increase the value.
 Dragging speed affects the rate of change exponentially.
-Ladder steps can be focused by up/down arrow keys while left/right keys decrease/increase the value.
+Use arrow keys to focus steps and change the value.
 Escape key collapses the ladder and restores the focus to previously focused element.
-Holding shift key while changing value, rounds the value to the chosen increment.
+Hold shift key for value rounding.

-Just like `<io-number>`, value can be displayed using `conversion` factor.
+Just like `<io-number>`, values can be displayed using `conversion` factor.

-<io-element-demo element="io-ladder" expanded properties='{"value": 0.1, "step": 0.0001, "conversion": 1, "min": -1000, "max": 1000, "expanded": true}'></io-element-demo>
+<io-element-demo element="io-ladder" expanded properties='{"value": 0.1, "step": 0.0001, "conversion": 1, "min": -10000, "max": 10000, "expanded": true}'></io-element-demo>

 ## &lt;io-slider&gt;